georchestra/georchestra/config/README.md

 Post Treatment Script
 =====================

 Consider minification of javascript files in Geonetwork.
-In geonetwork minification is done by Yui and the definitions are in the in the pom.xml.
-As a result a configuration cannot add files to be minified because maven will not recognize the changes.
-To overcome this limitation the Georchestra build system has will run a PostTreatment script if it is defined for that project.
+In geonetwork, minification is done by Yui and the definitions are in the pom.xml.
+As a result, a configuration cannot add files to be minified because maven will not recognize the changes.
+To overcome this limitation, the geOrchestra build system will run a PostTreatment script if it is defined for that project.

-To declare a Post Treatment script, create a PostTreatment.groovy file in the project's configuration directory.
+To declare a post treatment script, create a PostTreatment.groovy file in the project's configuration directory.

 For example, to define a Post Treatment script for geonetwork-client in a project "template".
 Create the file: config/configurations/template/geonetwork-client/PostTreatment.groovy.
 This file should have the class: